Have you noticed a change in your mood lately?

 If money is not an issue, plan a vacation for to a destination that will provide you with beautiful beaches and sunlight that you miss in darker seasons.
 Cheap Caribbean, will allow you to enter into payment plans for vacations for up to one year in advance.
 While you are still waiting on your vacation, you can challenge the

 symptoms of SAD by focusing on the anticipation of your upcoming vacation.

 Say no when necessary.
-With the change in seasons, comes many other stress-inducing responsibilities such as spending time with family members and attending holidays festivities which often brings additional stress, depression, and anxiety.
+With the change in seasons, comes many other stress-inducing responsibilities such as spending time with family members and attending holidays festivities which often brings additional stress, depression, anxiety.
 Do not feel obligated to overextend yourself in these areas which could make the symptoms of seasonal affective disorder worse.
-Give yourself grace and know that you can assist bee better if you didn’t have to over extend yourself to the expectations of others.
+Give yourself grace and know that you can feel better if you didn’t have to tend to the expectations of others.

 SAD is a very serious condition and if not treated, could lead to further complications.
 If you think you might be suffering from SAD, schedule your free 15 minute consultation today.